 Chrome tabs actually aren’t too intensive on CPU consumption individually, but when you start having so many they definitely start showing the memory consumption.

-You can very quickly see how easy it is to interrogate the data within Grafana to find out why certain things are happening.
+You can very quickly see how easy it is to interrogate the data within the metrics UI to find out why certain things are happening.
 In my case, I can definitely see that Zoom is a huge contributor to the CPU utilization that triggers my Macbook’s fans to go bonkers trying to stay cool.
 Additionally, we can also see how easy it is to display different data sets separately in order to get a decent side-by-side view of what’s happening.
 With this data mind, I should definitely start closing tabs during meetings, or even close some other background apps … but I doubt that’ll happen.